Join our Newsletter:

 As White puts it, "appreciation for colleagues communicates respect and value for them."

-In other words, appreciation is about truly seeing someone for the value they bring to the team, not just acknowledging their raw output.
+Bottom line: Appreciation is about seeing someone for the value they bring to the team, not just acknowledging their output.
 Employees don't want to be viewed as "work units" whose value is only derived from how much they produced.
 Instead, appreciation should be about recognizing your employees as people with unique abilities, personalities, and talents.